 A question and answer campaign is very straight-forward.
 All you need to do is create a question and then post it on Twitter.
 Entrants then simply have to reply with the right answer.
 Winners could be selected in a sweepstake form from the correct answers, or possibly through the fastest time.

 This may not be the most creative type of competition, however, it is a form of engaging your followers and there are a number of fun, interesting questions you can ask your audience.
 People will also then continue you to visit your Twitter page to look for questions.

-This type of competition could also be used to get suggestions and feedback for your venue, for-instance this could be used to vote for a new cocktail or a perhaps a new dish.
+This type of competition could also be used to get suggestions and feedback for your venue, restaurant or bar, for-instance this could be used to vote for a new cocktail or a perhaps a new dish.

 This type of poll competition is brilliant as it tells you exactly what customers are interested in.
-You could easily change this idea to work on Twitter, giving different #hashtag options for followers tweet to in.
 You could then create an incentive for people to participate, by offering the customers who choose the winning product a free sample or perhaps enter all entrants who tweeted an answer into a sweepstake to win a special prize.

 5. Creative Answer To Win